suneetasharma/SOC-Hands-On-Challenge/4-Splunk/Day17_4_Splunk_DNS-Log-Analysis/README.md

 ---

 ## 🎯 Conclusion
-Splunk centralize logs collection from diverse system, applications and network devices into a single platform.
-This unified approach help SOC Analyst's visibility  across the entire IT environment, enabling security teams to detect threats and anomalies that might go unnoticed in siloed or fragmented log setups.
-With all logs in one place, organizations can implement consistent security controls, such as role-based access and tamper-evident storage, which help protect log integrity and prevent unauthorized access or manipulation.
-Centralized logging also supports real-time monitoring and automated alerting, allowing for faster detection and response to security incidents.
-Additionally, it simplifies forensic investigations and compliance reporting by providing a single, reliable source of truth for all security-relevant events.
-Overall, centralized log collection is foundational for proactive, efficient, and robust security monitoring.
+Splunk enables centralized log collection from systems, applications, and network devices into one platform.
+This lab demonstrated how to ingest Zeek DNS logs and extract key insights using SPL queries.
+Centralized logging improves visibility, threat detection, and incident response across the SOC environment.
+It also supports real-time alerting, compliance auditing, and forensic analysis, making it an essential tool for modern cybersecurity operations.